venkateshpotluri/venkateshpotluri.github.io/_pages/cv.md

 Education
 ======

 * Ph.D.
-Student at the Paul G. Allen School for Computer Science & Engineering. (advised by Prof Jennifer Mankoff and Prof Jon Froehlich) 2018 to present
+Student at the Paul G. Allen School for Computer Science & Engineering. (advised by Prof Jennifer Mankoff) 2018 to present
 * B.Tech (HONS) and MS by Research in Computer Science and Engineering, International Institute of Information Technology Hyderabad.
 2010 to 2015
 * Senior Secondary, P. Obul Reddy Public School.
 2008 to 2010